 - Another important benefit of glucosamine for a dog is that it lubricates their hip and joints.
 The molecules in it attract and retain water, which makes it a great shock absorber and lubricant.

-- It helps to keep a dog active and this reduces expensive medications and surgeries.
-An active dog is a healthy dog.
+- It helps to keep a dog active and an active dog is a healthy dog.

 Natural Sources of Glucosamine

 In as much as there are supplements produced to serve as glucosamine for dogs, there are other means of sourcing for glucosamine naturally.
 The following are some good natural source of glucosamine for your dog.

 One of the best places to source for natural glucosamine is chicken feet.
 They make a scrumptious crunchy food to add to your dog’s meal.
 Not only can you use chicken feet, but you can also feed them with goose, turkey, duck, or guinea fowl feet.

 Tails comprise of cartilage encompassed by some meat.
 Pigtails serve as another important natural source of glucosamine because it contains 5% of cartilage.

 Beef Knuckle Bones